CiaranMcAleer/Klyro/src/README.md

 - `content.js` - Main extension logic that runs on LinkedIn
 - `providers.js` - AI provider implementations
 - `styles.css` - Extension styling

-## Notes

-- The extension only works on individual LinkedIn post pages
-- Make sure you have valid API keys for cloud providers
-- For Ollama, ensure your local server is running and accessible